Universal quantum control by non-Hermitian Hamiltonian: Cyclic population transfer in non-Hermitian three-level systems

-Generally, the $k$th loop of clockwise population transfer during $t\in[6(k-1)T, 6kT]$, $k\geq1$, can be divided into three stages with equal duration $2T$. $\theta(t)$ and $\phi(t)$ for each stage can be set as
+Generally, the $k$th loop of clockwise population transfer during $t\in[3(k-1)T, 3kT]$, $k\geq1$, can be divided into three stages with equal duration $T$. $\theta(t)$ and $\phi(t)$ for each stage can be set as

 respectively.
-According to Eqs.~(\ref{ReIm}) and (\ref{Cltheta}), the unit probability of the non-Hermitian system can be guaranteed at the beginning and end points of each stage, under the conditions of $\gamma_e=\gamma/2$ during Stage 1 and 3, and $\gamma_e=-\gamma/2$ during Stage 2.
-In practice, $\gamma_e$ can be fixed as $\gamma/2$ and $\xi_e$ can be set as $-\pi/2$ during Stage 2 for each loop.
+The automatical normalization of the non-Hermitian system wavefunction at the beginning and end points of each stage in every loop can be guaranteed as long as the time integral over $\dot{f}_i(t)$ in Eq.~(\ref{ReIm}) vanishes.
+Under the conditions in Eq.~(\ref{Cltheta}), one can apply the technique of integration by parts to verify that the relevant integral on stages 1, 2, and 3 can be canceled with $\gamma_e=\gamma/2$, $\gamma_e=-\gamma/2$, and $\gamma_e=\gamma/2$, respectively.